YBogomolov/ybogomolov.github.io/_posts/2023-07-08-primitives-were-a-mistake.md

 }
 ```

-I won't be stopping for long at IDs of various kinds — I've described why they have to be modelled as branded/opaque types in [[https://ybogomolov.me/making-illegal-states-unrepresentable]].
+I won't be stopping for long at IDs of various kinds — I've described why they have to be modelled as branded/opaque types in [Making Illegal States Unrepresentable](https://ybogomolov.me/making-illegal-states-unrepresentable) article.
 Instead, let's look at other `string`s — like those in the `ShippingAddress` interface — and I'll explain why each of them is **not** a `string`:
 - `street` is not a `string`, because street names cannot be empty (contain 0 characters), as well as they cannot be arbitrarily large (like "Lord Of The Rings" large).
 The longest street name in the world is **Laan van de landinrichtingscommissie Duiven-Westervoort** in Duiven, Netherlands.
 It has whopping 44 characters, but still, it is not _arbitrarily large_.
 - `city` is not a `string` either, using the same arguments.
 The longest city name in the world is **Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch**, or just Llanfair, in Wales.
 It is 58 characters long.
 Still not a `string`.
 - `country` is even more interesting.
 As of 2023, there are 196 countries in the world, with the longest name belonging to the **United Kingdom of Great Britain and Northern Ireland** (52 characters), and the shortest name belonging to **Oman** with 4 characters.
 IMO, this is not a case for a `string` — it is a call for a literal union[^1].